The uncertainty of the economic scene returns US stocks to the difficult journey of decline

 US stocks came under pressure on Tuesday as Treasury yields soared to levels not seen in many years, as traders braced for the Federal Reserve’s hawkish decision that is expected to raise interest rates to pre-2008 financial crisis levels.

-During Tuesday’s trading, about 93% of the index companies declined, with all major groups retreating.
+During Tuesday’s trading, regarding 93% of the index companies declined, with all major groups retreating.
 As I approached Bond yields For two years of 4%.
 Investors are also watching geopolitical developments amid news that the Kremlin is hastily moving to hold a vote to annex areas still controlled by Russian forces in Ukraine.

-Federal Reserve officials are about to put more of the “pain” they have warned about when they release new forecasts for the economy on Wednesday.
+Federal Reserve officials are regarding to put more of the “pain” they have warned regarding when they release new forecasts for the economy on Wednesday.
 Where expectations are expected to show a significant rise in unemployment rates in the future as the price to be paid to reduce inflation.
 Officials are also widely expected to raise rates by 75 basis points at a time when few market watchers say a full point rate hike may also be on the table.

 For Charlie McEligot, multi-asset strategist at Nomura Securities International, the market is underestimating the likelihood that the Fed will choose a move 100 basis points larger.
 In addition to the inflation surprise last week, Charlie cited the fact that both the labor market and wages remain “hot” since Federal Reserve Chairman Jerome Powell’s speech to Jackson Hole at the end of August.